-- (1) The evaluation of the qualification and admission requirements for the Master's degree programme shall be the responsibility of the Admissions Committee. - (2) 1The Admissions Committee shall consist of six members of full-time research staff at the Department of Physics who are authorised examiners according to the Bavarian Higher Education Act (Bayerisches Hochschulgesetz) and the Higher Education Examiners Act (Hochschulprüferverordnung).
+(1) The evaluation of the qualification and admission requirements for the Master's degree programme shall be the responsibility of the Admissions Committee.

+(2) 1The Admissions Committee shall consist of six members of full-time research staff at the Department of Physics who are authorised examiners according to the Bavarian Higher Education Act (Bayerisches Hochschulgesetz) and the Higher Education Examiners Act (Hochschulprüferverordnung).
 2At least four members including the chairperson shall be professors.
-3The members shall be appointed by the Faculty Council of the Faculty of Engineering for a term of office of three years; re-election shall be permitted.
+3The members shall be suggested by the Department of Physics and appointed by the Faculty Council of the Faculty of Sciences for a term of office of three years; re-election shall be permitted.
 4The Faculty Council shall elect one of the members as the chairperson.
 5Sections 8 (4) and (5)(1) shall apply accordingly.